Ricky54326/EmailTemplater/README.md

 # Script written for MadHacks 2015 sponsor email generation.

 ######Usage:
+Send emails:

 `python madhacksbot.py <filename>`

-or, to validate/find errors in your dataset:
+Validate/find errors in your dataset:

 `python madhacksbot.py --validate <filename>`

+Merge your CSV files:

+`python madhacksbot.py --merge --mergefile <updated_file.csv> --mergeout <output_file.csv> <source_file.csv>`

 Invariants:
 * Must have Python 2.7 or 3.x

-* Must have "sponsors.csv" file in the data/ folder.
+* Must be run on a CSV file.
 Our script currently checks column 0, 1 and 3 for the fields Company Name, Contact Person Name, and Contact Email respectively.
 I really want to make this more robust eventually, but it isn't right now.

 * Must have "template.txt" in the root directory.
 This is simply the email that you want to send to your sponsors.
 The script will replace "[RECRUITER NAME]" with the contact name, and [COMPANY NAME] with the company's name.
 Also, it'll send the email to the email address stored as well.